 |Distinct Count||Returns the number of distinct value in the column.|

 When creating pivots, you can choose how to summarize data i.e., by Sum, Max, Min, Average or by Count in a column, depending on its data type.
-Apart from these, ManageEngine Analytics Plus also provides advanced summarizing options, which allows you to summarize data values in a column based on other values in the column.
-For example, you can display the percentage of Row in Group, which displays the data in each cell as a percentage of the total value, of each row within a group.
+Apart from these, Zoho Analytics also provides advanced summarizing options, which allows you to summarize data values in a column based on other values in the column.
+For example you can display a running total of sales over each year or you can display the percentage for each region's sale of a product compared to the total sales.

 |% of Row||Displays data as a percentage of the total for each row.|